-Regarding choice, you should look for a Public Translator in some convenient location for you.
-First, you won't find any outside the Brazilian territory: being a local resident is one of the requirements.
-So, if you are in Brazil, check for the nearest one, as you'll have to physically provide the original, and later arrange for pick up of the sworn translation.
-If you are outside Brazil, try to get a Public Translator close to whoever will be using your translated documents: relatives, lawyers, etc. You may assume that each and every Certified Public Translator in Brazil will be equally capable of translating from and to the language they were licensed for, and will charge the same fee within their state, defined by the pertinent supervising agency.
+Regarding choice, you should look for a conveniently located Public Translator.
+First, you won't find any outside the Brazilian territory, as being a local resident is one of the requirements.
+So, if you are in Brazil, look for the nearest one, as you may have to physically provide the original, and later arrange for pick up of the sworn translation.
+If you are outside Brazil, try to get a Public Translator close to whoever will be using your translated documents: relatives, lawyers, etc. You may assume that each and every Certified Public Translator in Brazil will be equally capable of translating from and into the language they were licensed for, and must charge the same statutory fee effective in their state, defined by the corresponding Junta Comercial.

-5. I've seen some Brazilian sworn translations, and they looked quite different, one from each other.
+5. I've seen a few Brazilian sworn translations, and they looked quite different from each other.
 What varies?

 There are specific rules for the stationery or joint printing of the Public Translator's letterhead and text.
-The layout and content must be identical to a sample submitted by each translator and specifically approved.
-Otherwise, there are no restrictions to appearance.
+The layout and content must be identical to a sample submitted by each translator and individually approved.
+There are no restrictions to appearance otherwise.
 Some translators use one or more of the following: hard cover, green-yellow ribbon, eyelets, golden stamps, embossed seals, etc. Some will take great pains to replicate every graphic element on the original.
 Others won't use anything like this, as it won't represent any difference in cost.